 - Try D-Hist (available in the AIM Lifestyle Store), a supplement that strengthens the cell walls of mast cells, the cells that contain histamine, so that they do not rupture as easily.

-- Consider a digestive enzyme supplement (i.e. Intolerance Complex – also available in the AIM Lifestyle Store) to help breakdown the amino acid histamine in your foods.
+- Consider a digestive enzyme supplement (i.e. Intolerance Complex or DAO – also available in the AIM Lifestyle Store) to help breakdown the amino acid histamine in your foods.

 - Reduce your intake with a low-histamine diet.
 Schedule a Nutritional Counseling appointment to review these options.